jessesbyers/jessesbyers.github.io/_posts/2019-12-17-bird_log_my_first_sinatra_project.markdown

 ### DAY 5
 #### Morning: Final Testing,  Bug Fixes, and Formatting Details
-Finally, it was time to apply colors, fonts, and make tweaks on sizing of images and text.
+This was finally the time to apply colors, fonts, and make tweaks on sizing of images and text.
 Along the way, I discovered a few minor bugs in buttons,  links, and routes and was able to fix these fairly quickly.

 #### Afternoon - Final Details
-Finally, it was time to create my video walkthrough and write this blog post, and submit the project.
+I created my video walkthrough and write this blog post, and submitted the project.

 <a href="https://imgur.com/Pv1I1nK"><img src="https://i.imgur.com/Pv1I1nK.png" title="source: imgur.com" /></a>